bradybhalla/dotfiles/README.md

 # dotfiles

-My configurations for 90% of everything I do on a computer.
+My setup for 90% of everything I do on a computer.

 ## Components